-Projects will vary, including minor carpentry and general home repairs.
+Projects will vary, including painting, minor carpentry and general home repairs.

 Kennywood is one of the oldest and most beloved amusement park in America and only 40 minutes from West Allegheny Workcamp.
 Founded in 1898, it has thrilled and delighted both young and young-at-heart visitors for more than 110 years.
 Designated a National Historic Landmark since 1987, you'll find "Lost Kennywood," a replica of turn-of-the-century architecture that houses some of the park's most popular rides, as well as attractions that go from mild to wild throughout the park.
 Refuel at more than a dozen dining areas offering tasty treats that cannot be found at any other amusement park anywhere.
 Kennywood is a unique experience and remains one of "America's Finest Traditional Amusement Parks."
 In fact, it is what memories are made of!

 Sandcastle is a water park just 35 minutes from West Allegheny Workcamp.
 They have fourteen water slides, swimming pools, lazy river, wave pool, hot tub and picnic areas, all on 67 acres and just minutes from Pittsburgh.